touho/grocery/README.md

 The nodejs application in this repository is an example of a _backend integration_  to the Speechgrinder API.

+Note: This is a more involved example.
+For a simple "hello world" tutorial, please refer to [the start repository](https://github.com/speechgrinder/start).

 The example is a grocery search application, where you can speak a list of groceries you want to buy from a store.
 The NLU configuration on the backend supports amount, unit and product name combinations.
 Example things to try out (depending on the example data installed):

 - three liters of milk